 You will need to pay closing costs if you refinance.
 While refinancing your mortgage will result in a lower monthly payment, be sure that you will own your home long enough to cover the closing costs.
 To better understand this, calculate the point at which your decreased monthly payment will cover the cost of refinancing — also known as the breakeven point.
 If you plan on selling your home prior to the breakeven point, refinancing your mortgage now is most likely an unwise financial decision.

 Don’t focus too much on how much interest rates have dropped.
 Instead, look at how much money you can save based on the change in rate.
 A 1% interest rate reduction provides a lot more savings on a $500,000 loan as opposed to a $200,000 loan.

 The more equity you have, the better the rates you can access.
 You can even avoid mortgage insurance or at least lower the amount you are required to pay.
 Home equity comes into play even more if the reason for refinancing is to access cash.
 As an example, owing $100,000 on your mortgage with $50,000 available equity may allow for a new loan of $125,000.
 With a lower interest rate, your monthly payments may stay the same while getting an additional $25,000 cash out.

-Refinancing is an easy way to solve many of your mortgage worries.
+A mortgage refinance is an easy way to solve many of your home loan worries.
 Getting a lower mortgage rate and paying less interest over the life of your loan just makes sense.
 At Advanced Funding, we’re ready to find the right refinancing solution for your home loan.
 Our staff of Utah refinance experts will help you evaluate your mortgage needs and draft a refinancing plan that will save you money.
-As mortgage brokers, we will research several mortgage lenders to find the best mortgage rate available for your loan needs.
+As Utah mortgage brokers, we will research several mortgage lenders to find the best mortgage rate available for your loan needs.